-What it lacks is the advanced obstacle avoidance feature, but I feel that the LIDAR sensor and advanced navigational algorithm is decent enough for those who don’t want to spend a premium for such.
+It lacks the advanced obstacle avoidance feature, but I feel that the LIDAR sensor and advanced navigational algorithm are decent enough for those who don’t want to spend a premium.

-The downgrades do not seem to affect how it navigates, so I feel that between the two, the S6 Pure provides better value for your dollar.
+The downgrades do not seem to affect how it navigates, so I feel that the S6 Pure provides better value for your dollar between the two.

 The Verdict: A Less Expensive Option That Performs Almost As Well As The S6 MaxV